-With the role of human resources ever increasing, multi-nations are pouring more investment into HR, employee development and incentive schemes.
+With the role of human resources ever increasing, multi-nationals are pouring more investment into HR, employee development and incentive schemes.

 Companies that show an interest in their staff will give off a better image and strengthen their brand reputation.
 Examples include the Sunday Times Awards for ‘best company to work for’ and how those companies leading the way will generate good publicity as a result.